insillion/sunereum/api/broker/09-Quote-update-and-UW-referral..md

-### API Endpoint: To update quote details and refer to UW
+### API Endpoint: To update quote details & Refer to UW

 This endpoint allows users to modify specific information within a client's quote and, because these modifications likely impact the risk assessment, premium the updated quote must then be submitted to an Underwriter (UW) for review, approval, and finalization.